 CAROLINE ROTHSTEIN writer | poet | performer

 Caroline Rothstein is a New York City-based award-winning writer, poet and performer.
-She has been performing poetry, public speaking, facilitating workshops and teaching at colleges, schools, and performance venues worldwide for over a decade.
+She tours worldwide performing poetry, speaking, facilitating workshops and teaching at colleges, universities, schools, community organizations and performance venues.
 Her work has appeared in Marie Claire, Cosmopolitan, BuzzFeed, Narratively, The Forward, Williams Magazine, and elsewhere.
 She was a member of the 2010 Nuyorican Poets Cafe slam team, which placed second at the 2010 National Poetry Slam, and co-coached the 2013 Nuyorican Poets Cafe slam team, which placed third.
 She is the Creative Writing faculty for Brandeis University's BIMA precollege summer arts-intensive program, on faculty for the Foundation for Jewish Camp's annual Cornerstone Fellowship, and is a Youth Mentor at Urban Word NYC.
 She is a producer on the forthcoming documentary film “The Kids,” and was an Associate Producer on Andrea B. Scott’s “Florence, Arizona."

-Called "a very inspiring woman" by Lady Gaga, Caroline and her work have been featured widely including in The New Yorker, MTV News, Chicago Tribune, The Huffington Post, Mic, Bustle, Newsweek and elsewhere.
+Caroline and her work have been featured widely including in The New Yorker, MTV News, Chicago Tribune, The Huffington Post, Mic, NYLON, Newsweek and elsewhere.
 In sharing her personal story unfiltered, unabashed, and unashamed, Caroline’s motto is "From Adversity Comes Triumph,” empowering individuals to embrace self-confidence and authenticity.
 Encouraging audiences and readers alike to find strength in their vulnerability, her work ushers others to unlock permission in embracing the power of their own story and voice.
 She hosts the YouTube series “Body Empowerment,” sits as President Emeritus of the Board of Directors for Mental Fitness, Inc., and her award-winning one-woman play “faith” about her experience with and recovery from an eating disorder debuted as part of the Culture Project’s Women Center Stage 2012 Festival.

 An alumna of and former Director for The Excelano Project, a nationally-acclaimed spoken word poetry organization at the University of Pennsylvania, Caroline was the 2004 and 2006 UPenn Grand Slam Champion, a five-time College Unions Poetry Slam Invitational finalist, and she helped coach the UPenn slam team to CUPSI championships in 2007 and 2009.
 Upon graduating in 2006, Caroline was honored for her work with an event in her name at the Kelly Writer’s House called “The Caroline Rothstein Annual Oral Poetry Event.”
 She has a B.A. in classical studies from the University of Pennsylvania, and an M.S. from Columbia University’s Graduate School of Journalism.